chenhi/aiml-exercises/game_learner/ttt/README.md

 ### Simulation vs. training batch sizes

 In each step of an episode, the algorithm simulates a play of the game by the current player, and then trains on data sampled from the replay memory.
 Both of these can be done efficiently in batches, with simulation batch size $b_s$ and training batch size $b_t$.
 On average, given $n$ players, each player's replay memory increases by $b_s/n$ each round.
-Since it doesn't make sense to simulate more than we can train on, we can impose the condition $b_s \leq n b_t$.
+Since it doesn't make sense to simulate more than we can train on, we can impose the condition $b_t/b_s \geq 1/n$.

 Note that increasing the training batch size doesn't mean more updates to the weights, but averaging over more entries in the updates, which has the effect of decreasing the variance.
 To increase the magnitude of the updates, one can adjust the learning rate.